sriramandevakumar/MavenAssignment/README.md

 Please right click on pom.xml file and click on 'Run As' then select 'Maven build'

-In Goals enter "clean package exec:java -DFileName=test.txt" here  'test.txt' is input file you can also use 'test1.txt'
+In Goals enter "clean package exec:java -DFileName=test.txt".

+In Goals  'test.txt' is input file you can also use 'test1.txt'

 Then console will display the  result as we expect and also Junit testcases.